hadley/adv-r/Rcpp.md

 ### Vectors

 A stl vector is very similar to an R vector, except that it expands efficiently.
 This makes vectors appropriate to use when you don't know in advance how big the output will be.
-Vectors are templated, which means that you need to specify the type of object the vector will contain when you create it: `vector<int>`, `vector<bool>`, `vector<double>`, `vector<std::string>`.
+Vectors are templated, which means that you need to specify the type of object the vector will contain when you create it: `vector<int>`, `vector<bool>`, `vector<double>`, `vector<String>`.
 You can access individual elements of a vector using the standard `[]` notation, and you can add a new element to the end of the vector using `.push_back()`.
 If you have some idea in advance how big the vector will be, you can use `.reserve()` to allocate sufficient storage.

 The following code implements run length encoding (`rle`).
 It produces two vectors of output: a vector of values, and a vector `lengths` giving how many times each element is repeated.
 It works by looping through the input vector `x` comparing each value to the previous: if it's the same, then it increments the last value in `lengths`; if it's different, it adds the value to the end of `values`, and sets the corresponding length to 1.